 For office jobs in Thailand, expats will be expected to wear fairly formal attire.
-Women should avoid sleeveless blouses, and jeans are to be avoided.
 Men are expected to wear dress pants and shirts with a collar.
 Ties aren't mandatory but are recommended for formal gatherings.

-In beach towns like Phuket, Hua Hin and Krabi, Thai locals are more accustomed to foreigners wearing bikinis and swimming attire at the beach.
-However, when going for lunch or a stroll around town, expats should cover up.
+In beach towns like Phuket, Hua Hin and Krabi, Thai locals are more accustomed to foreigners wearing bikinis and swimming attire at the beach, but when going for lunch or a stroll around town, expats should cover up.

 Language barrier in Thailand

 Thai is a tonal language with five different tones.
 The tone of a word is used to distinguish its meaning.
 If an expat pronounces a word incorrectly, it may have an entirely different meaning from what they intended to say.
 The upside is that Thais are extremely forgiving when foreigners try to speak their language, and once they understand what a foreigner wants, they will teach them how to say the word correctly.

 Religion in Thailand